mroonga/mroonga/doc/source/install/centos.rst

 CentOS 7 (with the Oracle MySQL package)
 ----------------------------------------

-We can use Oracle's MySQL packages (version 5.6.x) on CentOS 7.
+You can use Oracle's MySQL packages (version 5.6.x) on CentOS 7.

 Install::